Transfers

-Mikel Arteta has overseen a huge overhaul of the Arsenal squad since he became the Gunners’ manager in 2019.
-So, here is all 25 of his signings ranked from worst to best.
+Mikel Arteta has overseen a huge overhaul of the Arsenal squad since he became the Gunners’ manager in 2019, so here are all of his signings ranked from worst to best.

 The Emirates Stadium hierarchy has moved hard in the transfer windows to support Arteta’s project since he replaced Unai Emery.
 Gunners chief sought a return to north London for the former Arsenal captain in December 2019 as Emery had overseen a two-month winless run.